-With this data in mind, the main issue to watch out for is submitting an incomplete application or not meeting the specific criteria to qualify are the two primary mistakes to avoid when you apply for Public Service Student Loan Forgiveness.
-To avoid a snafu, the best thing you can do is fill out the PSLF and Temporary Expanded PSLF Certification & Application (PSLF Form) every year and each time you change employers.
-This form lets you verify that your payments are being counted toward PSLF, which can save you a lot of time and trouble later on.
+With this data in mind, submitting an incomplete application or not meeting the specific criteria to qualify are the two primary mistakes to avoid when you apply for Public Service Student Loan Forgiveness.
+To avoid a snafu, the best thing you can do is fill out the PSLF and Temporary Expanded PSLF Certification & Application (PSLF Form) every year and any time you change employers.
+This form lets you verify that your payments are being counted toward PSLF, which can save you a lot of time and trouble in the future.